 The legislation provides that if the participator so elects gross profits (for the A factor) can be computed ignoring receipts from gas (subject to OTA75\S8(4)(b) where his share of oil allowance exceeds his share of the oil other than gas won and saved).
 By concession, where an election is made, gas is also excluded from the total of oil won and saved (for the C factor).
 This concessionary treatment applies similarly to the corresponding oil allowance election for advance petroleum revenue tax (FA82\S141(5)).

+Top of page

 Direct Exports from Tanker-Loading Fields

 (Replaced by F2A92\S74 in respect of chargeable periods ended after 30 June 1992).